 The WordPress theme landscape, as far as developers are concerned, has changed immensely over the last few years.
 Although a PHP platform by itself, WordPress styling involves heavy use of HTML5 and CSS3 elements that you will find in modern web design, with the exception that WordPress styling requires specific understanding of how WordPress interprets styles, you will find more info on that, amongst other important elements on the Theme Development page at WordPress Codex.

 It’s no longer about just the container, but the kind of features that this container can support: responsive design, social media widgets, content optimization, and so on.
-Creating a WordPress theme for scratch is doable, and best results will be possible for those who have concise understanding of web design, everyone else — there is plenty of fun to be had in creating your own WP theme regardless, enjoy the process and you might develop a skill for yourself that could potentially become the 2nd job you’ve been looking for.
+Creating a WordPress theme for scratch is doable, and the best results will be possible for those who have concise understanding of web design, everyone else — there is plenty of fun to be had in creating your own WP theme regardless, enjoy the process and you might develop a skill for yourself that could potentially become the 2nd job you’ve been looking for.

-As WordPress developers and users, we are aware of what’s essentially known as WordPress Skeleton and WordPress Boilerplate themes, these are pre-built raw versions of templates that you can further style with your own code, we will be also listing a few of these as soon as we are done with the tutorials.
-If you are a developer yourself, we’d be pleased to include any of your own tutorials that are related to crafting WordPress themes, either leave a comment, or get in touch using email.
+As WordPress developers and users, we are aware of what’s essentially known as WordPress Skeleton and WordPress Boilerplate themes.
+These are pre-built raw versions of templates that you can further style with your own code.
+We will be also listing a few of these as soon as we are done with the tutorials.
+If you are a developer yourself, we’d be pleased to include any of your own tutorials that are related to crafting WordPress themes, either leave a comment or get in touch using email.

 You can directly access all three parts of this post: